-Scott Sonenshein is an Associate Professor of Management at the Jesse H. Jones Graduate School of Business at Rice University, where he teaches courses in organizational behavior, change and leadership.
+Scott Sonenshein is the Henry Gardiner Symonds Professor of Management at the Jesse H. Jones Graduate School of Business at Rice University, where he teaches courses in organizational behavior, change and leadership.
 Dr. Sonenshein’s research employs field methodologies

 approach, posing broad research questions grounded in the literature that